AltraMayor/gatekeeper/README.md

 ### Obtain Source

-Upon cloning the `gatekeeper` repository, change directory to `dependencies`.
+Upon cloning the `gatekeeper` repository, you need to obtain the sources of the dependencies:

-First, change directory to the `dpdk` submodule and initialize it:

-    $ cd dpdk
-    $ git submodule init
-    $ git submodule update
-    $ cd ..

-Second, change directory to the `luajit-2.0` submodule and initialize it:

-    $ cd luajit-2.0
     $ git submodule init
     $ git submodule update